 Fiscal Year 2005-06 Budget.

-The District's 2005-06 Provisional Budget, which was adopted on June 28, 2005, totals \$11.9 billion.
+The District's 2005-06 Provisional Budget, which was formally presented to the Board on June 21, 2005 for adoption on June 28, totals \$11.9 billion.
 Of this amount, the General Fund, Regular Program, which reflects funding for the District's basic instructional programs, totals \$5.67 billion.
 It is anticipated that \$5.4 billion of this amount will be expended in Fiscal Year 2005-06, with \$260.4 million projected to carry forward into Fiscal Year 2006-07.
 General Fund categorical programs add another \$1.062 billion in projected Fiscal Year 2005-06 revenues and expenditures.

-Based upon the projections in the District's Third Interim Financial Report, which projects Fiscal Year 2004-05 revenue and expenditure levels based on information as of April 30, 2005, the District expects to begin Fiscal Year 2005-06 with a General Fund beginning balance equivalent to more than 5% of anticipated expenditures.
+Based upon the projections in the District's Third Interim Financial Report, which projects Fiscal Year 2004-05 revenue and expenditure levels based on information as of April 30, 2005, the District expects to begin Fiscal Year 2005-06 with a General Fund beginning balance equivalent to approximately 5% of anticipated expenditures.

-The Fiscal Year 2005-06 Provisional Budget's income estimates are based upon the Governor's May Revision to his Proposed 2005-06 State Budget, and on the best available information regarding federal revenues, interest rates, and other factors influencing the level of available revenues.
-The State

-Legislature's Budget Conference Committee recommendations regarding the Governor's K-12 education proposals are not reflected in the District's 2005-06 Provisional Budget.
+The Fiscal Year 2005-06 Provisional Budget's income estimates are based upon the Governor's May Revision ("May Revise") to his Proposed 2005-06 State Budget, and on the best available information regarding federal revenues, interest rates, and other factors influencing the level of available revenues.
+The District has learned that the State Legislature's Budget Conference Committee has made a variety of recommendations regarding the Governor's K-12 education proposals, but these recommendations are not reflected in the District's 2005-06 Provisional Budget.

-While the District had hoped for an improved public education funding package in the State Budget Act, it utilized the May Revision to guide the Provisional Budget's State funding assumptions.
-The May Revision provided for a 4.23% cost of living adjustment (COLA), which results in an increase in District revenue limit income of approximately \$10 million.
-It also decreased the base revenue limit deficit factor from 2.143% in Fiscal Year 2004-05 to 1.129% in Fiscal Year 2005-06, generating an additional \$36 million of General Fund income.
+While the District hopes for an improved public education funding package in the State Budget Act, it has utilized the May Revise to guide the Provisional Budget's State funding assumptions.
+The May Revise provides for a 4.23% cost of living adjustment (COLA), which results in an increase in District revenue limit income of approximately \$10 million.
+It also decreases the base revenue limit deficit factor from 2.143% in Fiscal Year 2004-05 to 1.129% in Fiscal Year 2005-06, generating an additional \$36 million of General Fund income.
 A return to full, undeficited funding of the revenue limit would increase District unrestricted revenues by approximately \$40 million.
-The May Revision included no revenue limit equalization funding.
+The May Revise includes no revenue limit equalization funding.

-Much of the new K-12 education funding in the May Revision was provided in the form of categorical funding for such diverse purposes as expansion of the class-size reduction effort, supplemental instruction for students at risk of failing the high school exit exam, career technical education for grades 7-8, expanding support for beginning teachers, and healthier school breakfasts.
-The District's Provisional Budget reflects the assumption that these programs would be incorporated in the State budget act, and includes both revenue and expenditure projections for these programs.
+Much of the new K-12 education funding in the May Revise is provided in the form of categorical funding for such diverse purposes as expansion of the class-size reduction effort, supplemental instruction for students at risk of failing the high school exit exam, career technical education for grades 7-8, expanding support for beginning teachers, and healthier school breakfasts.
+The District's Provisional Budget reflects the assumption that these programs will be incorporated in the State budget act, and includes both revenue and expenditure projections for these programs.